H2020-newTRENDs/FLEX/README.md

 - Demand profile

-  > From INVERT, we have demand in kWh/m2.
+  > - From INVERT, we have demand in kWh/m2.
 Then, we find **average persons living in each building type** and translate it to kWh/m2 for each person.
 Then, based on HOTMAP data, we allocate the annual demand to hourly profiles, and at the same time, we have distinction between working days and holidays.
+  > - **Songmin**: I briefly compared relevant parameters from three sources - (1) INVERT; (2) calculation by my colleague at ISI; (3) 60kg per day.
+We can have a look together in the next meeting.

 - Optimization

-  > - water is taken from same tank of space heating, then heated up higher with electric heater.
+  > - Water is taken from same tank of space heating, then heated up for higher temperature with electric heater.
+  >
-  > - the energy of electric heater is decided by the tank temperature, but we can assume it's constant for simplication later.
-Then, in the space heating optimization, hot water is an exogenous heat loss of the tank.
+  > - Then, the energy comsumer by the electric heater is decided by the tank temperature.
+To simplify the optimization, we can assume that the water feed to the electric heater at a constant temperature.
+Then, from the space heating optimization perspective, the energy goes to hot water is an exogenous heat loss of the tank.
+  >
+  > - A few questions:
+  >
+  >   > - How about in summer, when the space heating system is turned off?
+  >   > - In the FORECAST mode, I also see oil/gas/coal/biomass boiler for hot water (consumption of these energy carriers).
+Does this come from the same boiler for space heating?
+Or, the are used same as the "electric heater" mentioned above?
+Besides, I also see heat pump for hot water.

 #### 5.2 Base year for all?